mitchellkottke/SoftwareEngineeringProj/node_server/README.md

 # Server inf

 ## Index.js
+the RestfulAPI contains a variety of api calls.
+Each is related directly to a specific function of the app, and the file is fully commented.
+By default, we kept a running instance off a student's ukko connection for the app to connect to, then used our individual local instances of the server for testing.
+Both the remote server and local server copies connected to the same remote MongoDB.
+An important note: routing.json must be created by each user, as it is ignored by git.
+Make sure routing.json holds the correct mongoDB address and port.

+## routing.json
-	routing.json - within the node directory, create a file called test.
-Copy the below json code.
+within the node_server directory, create a file called "test" then copy the below json code.
 To launch a remote copy off ukko or akka, simply replace the url & change the port to any open port.
 This allows for an easy launch of a local server for testing, while allowing everyone to connect to the same database.
 ```
 {
   "url": "http://localhost:",